nothixy/dash/README.md

 ## How to use it

-Create a structure containing strings and booleans: make sure that you don't allocate your strings from the heap by doing
+Create a structure containing strings and booleans: make sure that you don't allocate your strings from the stack by doing
 ```c
 char* argument = NULL;
 ```